 It is not clear exactly how long water-based recipes without preservatives will last as there are various factors.
 I would love to see some studies on this topic so I could see scientific proof specific to essential oil recipes and growth rate of microbes.

-If using water-based products without preservatives, use within one week of making.
+If using water-based products without preservatives, use within one or two weeks of making.
 If you want your product to last longer, using a preservative is required.

 Be sure to place a date on your bottle or have a day of the week that you make a fresh batch of your DIY products with water.

-From my aromatherapist training, here is what I learned is the best practice when it comes to water-based products:
+From my aromatherapist training, here is what I learned is the best practice when it comes to water-based essential oil products:

 - Do not sell your water-based recipes